andy-sukowski/steg/README.md

 # steg - steganography tool

-This is a steganography tool enabling you to conceil any file within a PNG file.
+This is a steganography tool enabling you to conceal any file within a PNG file.

 ## Requirements